 “It was such an adrenaline rush, and it felt like I was on a high all the time.
 I couldn’t stop smiling every time I changed gear and accelerated – my cheeks are still hurting!
 When I got to the end they’d made a big surprise by getting a choir to sing the ‘Holidays are Coming’ song to me, which was amazing.”

-When asked how Matt plans on raising awareness around cystic fibrosis next year, he says: “I just want to keep working as long as I can to show people with cystic fibrosis can still do challenging work like driving trucks, and to show other suffers that there are opportunities out there for them too.”
+When asked how Matt plans on raising awareness around cystic fibrosis next year, he says: “I just want to keep working as long as I can to show people with cystic fibrosis can still do challenging work like driving trucks, and to show other sufferers that there are opportunities out there for them too.”